 The MNSSHP hard ticket, after-hours event is expanding from 29 nights in 2016 to 32 evenings this year, spanning four months!

-2017 Mickey’s Not-So-Scary Halloween Party will be held on:
+2017 Mickey’s Not-So-Scary Halloween Party will be held on 32 nights this year:

 August 25 and 29th

 September 1, 7, 10*, 12, 15, 17, 19, 22, 24, 26 and 29

 October 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29 and 31**

 *Sept.
 10th MNSSHP Party cancelled due to Hurricane Irma!

 **Oct.
 31st is sold out.

 The Magic Kingdom was fully decorated for Fall/Halloween on Wednesday, August 23 this year!
 Two weeks earlier than last year.